Battle River Community Foundation Funds

 Non-endowed Fund Types

-The Foundation holds two types of non-endowed Funds which are not permanently invested.
+The Foundation holds three types of non-endowed Funds which are not permanently invested.

 Diminishing Balance Fund *New in 2022*